Multi-Objective Optimization by Quantum-Annealing-Inspired Algorithms: Results and discussion

-In Figure \ref{fig:sample_advantage}~(b) we demonstrate that total number of samples required by NI-SB to find optimal Pareto set lies in between the numbers reported in previous works for QAOA and QA.
-It means that sampling solutions with NI-SB is expected to result in improved postprocessing times compared to QAOA, while possibly still losing to QA.
+In Fig.~\ref{fig:sample_advantage}~(b)~and~(c) we show that the total number of samples required by NI-SB to find the optimal Pareto set lies between the numbers reported in previous works for QAOA and QA.
+This suggests that sampling solutions with NI-SB should reduce postprocessing time compared to QAOA, while possibly remaining less sample-efficient than QA.